elngbr/PSI-Android-simulation-of-Knight-Capital-DevOps-Problem/README.md

 # PSI-Android-simulation-of-Knight-Capital-DevOps-Problem
 An Android primitive way of observing the logic behind the Power Peg Problem from 2012 which persuaded HFT companies into applying the methodology of DevOps

-Sure!
-Here's the **README.md** file for your project, explaining the purpose of the code, the algorithms, and how it relates to the Knight Capital incident:

----

-# Stock Trading Simulation App

-## Overview

 This Android application simulates two trading algorithms that perform stock transactions.
 One algorithm is a **Price Optimizing Algorithm** designed to buy stocks at the lowest price, and the other is a **Speed-Focused Algorithm**, which exaggerates buying the most expensive stock to demonstrate how different strategies can impact the market.
 The simulation mimics a scenario similar to the **Knight Capital incident**, where a misconfigured trading algorithm caused massive market disruption due to conflicting trading strategies.

 ## Purpose